proy19/TheStudyScout/README.md

 This was because of insufficient data.
 Because College of Law doesn’t explicitly mention requiring a Panther ID, it assumed it doesn’t require one.

 **What you would change to fix it:**
 I would provide more resources that carries variety of information.
+I will also instruct the model to not assume things before giving additional responses.

 ---